-Ambon’s intriguing shoreline has a habit of throwing up the weird and the wonderful, most famously the new species of frogfish discovered in 2008.
-Muck diving in the region has become legendary, and Ambon as a must visit destination in Indonesian diving.
+Ambon’s intriguing shoreline has a habit of throwing up the weird and the wonderful.
+Muck diving in the region has become legendary, yet the clear water sites on the south coast offer divers a great combination making this a must visit destination.

 Set amongst the rugged topography in Thingvellir National Park, Silfra is one of the world’s top cold water dive sites and, with visibility of over 100 metres, is incredible for photography.
 Although best in the summer, this challenging site can be dived all year.